BanafshehKarimian/banafshehkarimian.github.io/_pages/about.md

 <p align="justify"> You can find information about my academic background in this website.
 For a summary, I have received my Computer Engineering bachelors from Iran University of Science and Technology and currently, I am studying Machine Intelligence and Robotics masters at the University of Tehran.</p>

-As you can read in my [research](https://banafshehkarimian.github.io/research/) and [projects](https://banafshehkarimian.github.io/projects/), <p align="justify"> I have done research and projects in a wide range of fields such as Data Science, Machine Learning and NLP.
+<p align="justify"> As you can read in my <a href="https://banafshehkarimian.github.io/research/">research</a> and [projects](https://banafshehkarimian.github.io/projects/), I have done research and projects in a wide range of fields such as Data Science, Machine Learning and NLP.
 But, I found myself more interested in the following fields and tried to extend my knowledge in these fields and I would love to do my master's thesis in these fields. </p>

 * Robotics